Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 ## Overview

-### Level 4 Monsters
+### *Tekk-Knight* Monsters
-The Level 4 Monsters share the following effect:
+The Main Deck Monsters that are not *Hi-Tekk-Knight* Monsters are Level 4, and share the following effect:

-> If a column contains 2 or more cards: You can Special Summon this card from your hand to a Zone in an adjacent column, then you can {...}.
+> If a column contains exactly 2 cards: You can Special Summon this card from your hand to a Zone in an adjacent column, then you can {...}.

 Additionally, each has an effect to search or recover a different Monster upon being sent to the Graveyard.